Drake University Law School: Employment

-According to Drake's official ABA-required disclosures, 68.4% of the Class of 2015 obtained full-time, long-term, bar passage required jobs 10 months after graduation.
-5% of the Class of 2015 was unemployed 10 months after graduation.
+According to Drake's official ABA-required disclosures, 94-95% of the classes of 2022, 2023, and 2024 obtained full-time, long-term, bar passage required jobs 10 months after graduation.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Drake for the 2014-2015 academic year is $58,146.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $214,740.
-The average amount actually borrowed in law school by 2013-14 JD graduates at Drake Law School was $108,857.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Drake for the 2024-2025 academic year is $68,974.
 Drake Law School offers both guaranteed and conditional scholarships, that latter of which depend upon the student maintaining a specific grade point average, rather than remaining in good academic standing.
-Conditional scholarships are controversial because courses are often graded on a strict curve.
-During the 2014-2015 academic year, 21 Drake law students had their conditional scholarships reduced or eliminated.